nepali-prabhat/nepali-prabhat.github.io/src/content/post/intro-to-computer-systems-4-week-review.md

 Bomblab alluded to a hidden phase after I completed the 6th phase.
 This phase wouldn't add anything to our course grade.
 In fact, it just increased probablity of accidently exploding the bomb.

 I avoided the phase but my curiosity got the best of me.
 I found phase 7, triggered it successfully and diffused the bomb.
 This phase turned out to be the most difficult one but the high I got from diffusing it was worth it.

-## Conclusion
-The course has been really fun so far.
-It hasn't been as difficult as I had imagined it to be -- but then I haven't faced malloc lab yet, which apparently needs at least 40 hours.